Iandris/myCine/bower_components/firebaseui/README.md

 promote best practices.

-FirebaseUI Auth provides a drop-in auth solution that handles the UI flows for signing in users with email addresses and passwords, and Identity Provider Sign In using Google, Facebook and others.
+FirebaseUI Auth provides a drop-in auth solution that handles the UI flows for signing in users with user_name addresses and passwords, and Identity Provider Sign In using Google, Facebook and others.
 It is built on top of [Firebase Auth](https://firebase.google.com/docs/auth).

 The FirebaseUI component implements best practices for authentication on mobile devices and